JordiDevv/AdventJS-2024/README.md

 Inside the files, you'll find:
 Problem description: A brief explanation of what the challenge is about.
 Solution: My approach to solving the problem, with comments in the code for better understanding.
+This challenge is incomplete due to a lack of time.
+However, I managed to complete more than half of the tasks.
+During this time, I took full advantage of the practice and the opportunity to learn new techniques and methodologies in JavaScript.
 📝 Final Notes
 Working on the exercises from AdventJS 2024 has been an excellent learning opportunity, and I hope this repository can also serve as a reference or inspiration for others.
 Thank you for visiting!